AMAN-ARABZADEH/struct_vs_class_Cpp/README.md

 # Struct vs Class in C++
 Examples and explanations of struct VS class in C++ with examples.

-This repository provides examples and explanations of the differences between struct and class in C++.
+This repository I provide examples and explanations of the differences between struct and class in C++.
-It aims to help beginners understand the concepts and choose the appropriate one for their programming needs.
+My aim is to help beginners understand the concepts and choose the appropriate one for their programming needs.

 # Table of Contents
 - [Struct vs Class](#struct-vs-class)